 Sometimes I want to stop singing and say, seriously?
 You would dance a thousand miles for Jesus?
 I mean, I can run about 13.1 miles, but that’s pretty much it.
 After that, I’m done…on the couch, feet up, drinking Gatorade.
 (They never mention replenishing your electrolytes in these songs, but that’s so key if you’re going to be traveling a thousand anything.)

 Jesus is all you’ve ever wanted?
-I’ve seen you at Starbucks three times in the same day, brother–it seems coffee is also something you really want.
+I’ve seen you getting 30-ounce lattes three times in the same day, brother–it seems coffee is also something you really want.

 You would go to the ends of the earth for Jesus?
 Better start saving, because air tickets to the ends of the earth cost more than all the Puma sneakers in Jon’s closet.